maximilian-heeg/xenium-segmentation/README.md

 A nextflow pipeline for segmentation of 10x Xenium runs.
 The pipeline consists of the following parts:

+## Update v0.4.0

+Added option `segmentation_method` to choose between instanseg and baysor.
+Instanseg segmentation is based on the images from the multimodal segmentation.

+## Update v0.3.2:

+- Update XeniumRanger to v3.1.0

 ## Update v0.3.1:  November 2024

 - New step in the pipeline to run xenium ranger with the new segmentation to allow of exploration of the data using Xenium Explorer (This automatically removes cells with less than 3 transcripts)